jideoyelayo1/OrderbookSim/README.md

 }
 ```

+### Neural Network Price Prediction
+To use the neural network for predicting sell prices, you need to provide training data and configure the network parameters.
+The neural network implementation is integrated into the project to enhance the simulation's predictive capabilities.

 ## Dependencies
 The project relies on standard C++ libraries and includes the Google Test framework for testing purposes.